johanub/Lambda-poppler-precompiled/README.md

 9. Go to the bucket and make a directory called ```previews``` Explain how to run the automated tests for this system

-10. Upload a pdf and see the magic
+10. Upload a pdf to your s3 and see the magic